gsa-oes/office-of-evaluation-sciences/_projects/2107-describing-candidate-assessments.md

 The Department of Interior (DOI) began implementing EO 13932 in 2021 by using one of two types of candidate assessment methods: (1) subject-matter experts (SMEs) to manually evaluate candidate resumes; or (2) USA Hire scored assessments of general competencies.
 These assessment methods were coupled with questionnaires typically used for candidates to self-assess their technical competencies.

 ## What did we do?
 A descriptive study can provide a baseline understanding of DOI’s implementation of EO-compliant assessments and how key hiring outcomes vary across the population of hiring actions.
-OES compiled and analyzed administrative data to explore means and proportions of outcome variables of interest.
+We compiled and analyzed administrative data to explore means and proportions of outcome variables of interest.
 The evaluation was designed to examine the use of different assessment tools used by DOI and key hiring outcomes over the past two years, and answer three research questions:
 - How are candidate assessments being implemented at DOI?
 - How long does the hiring process take and how often are positions filled for each candidate assessment method?
 - Does the representation of female, people of color, and Veteran candidates change at key stages of the recruitment process within each assessment method?

-OES compiled data on hiring actions and applications to job vacancies at DOI from July 2020 to July 2022 to provide a description of the utilization of each of the three assessment methods and summarize key outcomes of the recruitment process.
+We compiled data on hiring actions and applications to job vacancies at DOI from July 2020 to July 2022 to provide a description of the utilization of each of the three assessment methods and summarize key outcomes of the recruitment process.
 These outcomes include certification time, post-certification time to selection, recruitment success, and the representation of candidates at different stages of the recruitment process.

-**Figure 1.** *Implementation of Hiring Assessments Across DOI*
+**Figure 1.** Implementation of hiring assessments across DOI
 <img src="{{ '/assets/img/project-images/2107-graph.webp' | prepend: site.baseurl }}" alt="Chart showing Implementation of Hiring Assessments Across DOI." width="1500">

 ## What did we learn?